-This paper investigates infinite argumentation frameworks.
-We introduce computability theoretic machinery as a robust method of evaluating, in the infinite setting, the complexity of the main computational issues arising from admissible, complete, and stable semantics: in particular, for each of these semantics, we measure the complexity of credulous and skeptical acceptance of arguments, and that of determining existence and uniqueness of extensions.
+We consider infinite argumentation frameworks and computational problems relating to the admissible, stable, and complete semantics.
+We also consider the semantics demanding that extensions are infinite.
+We introduce computability theoretic machinery as a method of measuring the difficulty of these undecidable decision problems.
+For each of these semantics, we classify the complexity class of the problems of credulous and skeptical acceptance of arguments, and the existence and uniqueness of extensions.
+For all computational problems considered, we also build a single argumentation framework witnessing our hardness results: this means that solving these problems is not only hard for the class of all argumentation frameworks, but also is not easier for a single given argumentation framework.
 We also propose a way of using Turing degrees to classify, for a given infinite argumentation framework, the exact difficulty of computing an extension in a given semantics and show that these problems give rise to a rich class of complexities.